simonsclz/football_analysis/README.md

 ## Contact

-If any questions occur, feel free to contact me:
+If any questions occur, do not hesitate to contact me:

 Simon Schulze \
 simon.schulze@s2021.tu-chemnitz.de \